mgreiler/se-unlocked-website/src/transcripts/EP_07_Charity_Majors.md

----
-episode: "Transcript Episode 7 Charity Majors"
+# Transcript Episode 7 with Charity Majors
-permalink: /episode-7-charity-majors
-status: publish
-type: transcript
----

 **Michaela:** [00:00:00] Hello and welcome to the Software Engineering Unlocked